IBM/ibmi-oss-docs/docs/yum/README.md

 ## Installing additional software
 You no longer need to download all the rpms from the FTP to install them, as yum will do that for you.

+**Using Access Client Solutions (ACS)**
+[This Technote](http://www-01.ibm.com/support/docview.wss?uid=nas8N1022619) demonstrates how to use ACS to perform simple package management tasks such as adding, removing, or upgrading software.

 **Yum cheat sheet**

 If you don't know how to use yum, Red Hat has a handy "cheat sheet" available [here](https://access.redhat.com/sites/default/files/attachments/rh_yum_cheatsheet_1214_jcs_print-1.pdf).